Zenduty/docs/docs/Search.md

 ![](/img/search_2.png)

-The tool will instantly show you the incident.
+Zenduty will instantly show you the incident.